 Give the full title and subtitle of each work.

 Do not use abbreviations for names of journals, book series, publishers, or conferences.

 Do not use “et al.” but list all author/editor names.

 Translate into English titles in languages other than English.
 The translation should be set in roman and placed in square brackets following the original title.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 Authors publishing in Journal of Portuguese Linguistics face no financial charges for the publication of their article.
 Those authors who have access to funds earmarked for Article Processing Charges (via a research grant or through their institution) will be asked to use those funds to cover the £300 APCs of their publication in Journal of Portuguese Linguistics.
-Authors without access to such funds should indicate so during the initial submission process.
+Authors without access to such funds must contact firstname.lastname@example.org to confirm that they will require the APC to be waived.
 The APCs for their articles will be paid by LingOA, a fund made possible by grants from the Association of Dutch Universities (VSNU) and the Netherlands Organisation for Scientific Research (NWO), with long-term funding provided by the Open Library of Humanities (OLH).